-2. Use of erosion control measures to minimize the loss of soil andsite productivity.
+2. Use of erosion control measures to minimize the loss of soil and impacts to site productivity.

-3. Post-harvest conditions conducive to maintaining site productivity (e.g., limited rutting, retained down woody debrisminimized skid trails).
+3. Post-harvest conditions conducive to maintaining site productivity (such as: retained down woody debris and minimized skid trails).

 4. Retention of vigorous trees during partial harvesting, consistent with scientific silvicultural standards for the area.

-5. Criteria that address harvesting and site preparation to protect soil productivity.
+5. Criteria that address harvesting and site preparation to protect soil productivity and soil health.

-6. Road construction and skidding layout to minimize impacts to soil productivity.
+6. Road construction, skidding layout, and harvest plan designed to minimize impacts to soil productivity and soil health.

 Performance Measure 2.4.
-Program Participants shall manage so as to protect forests from damaging agents, such as environmentally or economically undesirable wildfire, pests, diseases and invasive exotic plants and animals, to maintain and improve long-term forest health, productivity and economic viability.
+Certified Organizations shall manage so as to protect forests from damaging agents, such as environmentally or economically undesirable wildfire, pests, diseases and invasive exotic plants and animals, to maintain and improve long-term forest health, productivity and economic viability.

 Indicators: